Windshield Replacement With Car Insurance: What’s Covered and What’s Not

 Find Cheap Auto Insurance Quotes in Your Area

-When does car insurance cover your cracked or damaged windshield?
+When does insurance cover a cracked windshield?

 Does comprehensive cover glass?